SaferHavant > Children and Young People

 Visit the Fearless website to get information about crimes that affect you and for the opportunity to pass on information about crime anonymously.

-Hampshire Police and Crime Commissioner’s Youth CommissionPolice-Crime-Commissioner-Logo-Latest-June-2013-
+Police-Crime-Commissioner-Logo-Latest-June-2013-Hampshire Police and Crime Commissioner’s Youth Commission

 The Youth Commission provides the opportunity to be ‘part of the solution’ in tackling crime and policing issues that are of most concern to young people.

-The Youth Commision consists of 25 members from across the county: the focus of their work is to identify what issues affect young people in their area, engage them and gather awareness at events and via campaigns.
+The Youth Commission consists of 25 members from across the county: the focus of their work is to identify what issues affect young people in their area, engage them and gather awareness at events and via campaigns.
 Members will also make recommendations for change to the Police Crime Commissioner and suggest solutions to their priority issues.